 Causes Of Mesothelioma

-Mesothelioma is so frequently traced back to harmful asbestos exposure that in many ways the epidemiologist might not even have to do any extra research in order to confirm it.
+Many studies have traced mesothelioma back to harmful asbestos exposure in a variety of ways through working with it, mining it in its raw form, and even washing the clothes of someone who was around it.
 Harmful asbestos exposure is the cause of mesothelioma more than 90 percent of the time.
 Asbestos exposure can occur anywhere, but most of the time it is the result of exposure in the workplace.

 Asbestos is not a single substance but rather is a name given to a wide variety of minerals and substances.
 Blue asbestos is the most dangerous kind of asbestos and along with brown asbestos and white asbestos form the large bulk of asbestos exposure cases.
 There are a lot of regulations for these three types of asbestos nowadays, but white asbestos is still frequently used in the construction of many textiles.
 For that reason, many different workers have the chance to come across it at some point during their careers.